shido94/ShikshaIn/README.md

 --------------- then make --if login, show home button and in not then then login option show.

-1- Create another URL from Admin Where Admin Can register themselves, Update the data And can increase
+--------------- Create another URL from Admin Where Admin Can register themselves, Update the data And can increase
                 * branch name
                 * semester
                 * subject name

+           1- submit all branch images ,semester, subject

+2- make users profile and then able to submit the data like pdf.

+3- make admin able to live the users data and then data is live.

+4- IF errors in data then admin can write the message to users and users gets a notification of that data.

+5- Users can give rating to pdf file.

+6- Make Users dashboard.

-and also multiple sub-admin can be possible
+7-  also multiple sub-admin can be possible